-When selecting a plant for your garden, you’ll want to think about a couple things, including the mature height, flower form and color.
+When selecting a plant for your garden, you’ll want to think about a of couple things, including the color, mature height and flower style.
 If you have room for a vigorous vine that will grow 10 or 20 feet tall, there are dozens of cultivars to choose from.
-Breeders are also introducing more compact clematis varieties that still need support, but are ideal for small gardens and containers.
+But breeders are also introducing more compact clematis varieties that are ideal for small gardens and containers.

-The standard clematis flower is a large, star-like blossom with 6 to 9 petals, measuring 5-6” across.
-Other cultivars feature smaller blossoms, double blossoms or lovely bell-like flowers.
-Flower colors range from white to wine red, lavender to deep purple.
+The standard clematis flower is a large, star-like blossom with 6 to 9 petals and measuring 5-6” across.
+There are also cultivars with smaller blossoms, double blossoms or lovely bell-like flowers.
+Colors range from white to wine red, lavender to deep purple.
 There are even yellow ones.

 Another thing to think about is the bloom time.
 Some varieties flower in early summer, while others bloom in midsummer.
 Re-blooming clematis such as Multi-Blue and Blue Light, typically put on a big show of flowers in early summer and then have a smaller flush of flowers in late summer.